eagle840/katacoda-labs/jekyll/step2.md

 `tree ~/my_blog`{{execute}}

-You'll also note markdown files in here, jekyll process' these into html files for the website on build and an additional ruby gem (package) has been added to the gemfile to add a theme to the site.
+The `new` command has automatically created the gem files, you'll also note markdown files in here, jekyll process' these into html files for the website on build and an additional ruby gem (package) has been added to the gemfile to add a theme to the site - which was been configured into the _config file.

-We'll need to rebundle jekyll.
+We'll need to rebundle jekyll to account for the new gem files.
 (more about the theme)[https://rubygems.org/gems/minima]

 `bundle`{{execute}}